Tax Planning - Sole Traders

 -Quickbooks

-* you will need to register for GST once your sales reach the GST turnover threshhold link
+* you will need to register for GST once your sales reach the GST turnover threshold (ATO link)

 Step 2- Calculate tax payable